 An avalanche of sexual assault and harassment claims have tumbled across the country.
 A stunning number of people, mostly women, have recounted their stories of sexual abuse and harassment at the hands of, mostly men, in some position of power.
 The #MeToo movement has become the story of the past year in US society.
 Time Magazine named “The Silence Breakers - Those That Launched the Movement” as the Person of the Year for 2017.

-The assailants have come from bastions of power and privilege – politicians, media and film executives and personalities, business executives, professional athletes, and doctors.
-The sheer number of the claims is overwhelming, alarming and sad.
+The assailants have come from bastions of power and privilege - politicians, media and film executives and personalities, business executives, professional athletes, and doctors.
+The sheer number of claims is overwhelming, alarming, and sad.

-Even the sports world has been tainted by sexual harassment charges.
-A gold medal winning Olympic snowboarder had some of the shine taken off of his win when details surfaced about his 2017 settlement of a sexual harassment lawsuit.
+Even the sports world has been tainted by charges.
+A gold medal-winning Olympic snowboarder had some of the shine taken off of his win when details surfaced about his 2017 settlement of a sexual harassment lawsuit.
 As it turns out, the Olympian also had a band, and the female drummer alleged in her lawsuit that he harassed her in many ways with threats to replace her in the band if she did not comply with his requests.

 It is not just men who are doing the harassing.
 One female politician had to give up her dream of being a congressional representative when it was revealed that the company she previously worked for had settled with her former male aide who claimed she had sexually harassed him.